+The 800 MHz band TLMS frequency segment is 806–809/851–854 MHz.
+The arrangements in this segment permit both 12.5 kHz and 25 kHz channel spacing.
+For 12.5 kHz channel spacing, 240 channels are arranged so as to comprise of twelve blocks, each consisting of four groups of five channels as shown in Table B4.1 at Annex B. Table B4.2 in Annex B4 lists the applicable 12.5 kHz channels (1-240).

-As explained in section 5.1.1, there will be a temporary concurrence of arrangements for 800 MHz trunking assignments in both the legacy 820–825/865–870 MHz and new 806–809/851–854 MHz allocations.
-The basic trunking assignment unit consists of five channels and four groups band 820–825/865–870 MHz channels (1–200) are listed in Table B4.2 in Annex B4.
-The legacy 200 channels are arranged into 10 blocks, each consisting of four groups of five channels.
-Channels should be assigned at any given site in groups of five, as shown at Annex B of this RALI, wherever possible.
+For 25 kHz channel spacing, the 120 channels are arranged into 6 blocks, each consisting of four groups of five channels.
+Table B5.2 lists the 25 kHz channels, with channels numbered 1–120.

+Channels should be assigned at any given site in groups of five, as shown in Tables B4.1 and B5.1 in Annex B of this RALI, wherever possible.

-Arrangements in the new 800 MHz trunk band (806–809/851–854 MHz) permit both 12.5 kHz and 25 kHz channel spacing.
-Table B4.2a lists the channels for 12.5 kHz spacing with channels numbered 201–440.
-Table B4.1a lists the channels for 12.5 kHz spacing in 12 separate blocks.
-Table B5.2 lists the channels and table B5.1 lists the corresponding blocks for the new trunking band 806–809/851–854 MHz for channels with 25 kHz spacing.
-Note: for assignments in the new trunking band, the minimum assignment size is one five-channel group, however it is not mandatory to assign only full groups (i.e. assignments are not confined to multiples of five channels) as was the case under old arrangements.
+Note: for assignments in the 800 MHz trunking band, the minimum assignment size is one five-channel group, however it is not mandatory to assign only full groups (i.e. assignments are not confined to multiples of five channels) as was the case under previous arrangements.

 5.6 Single Frequency Systems